-In my tests I had no issues drawing with my palms resting on the iPad’s screen.
-All of the gestures worked just fine without causing stray marks: opening the zoom loupe, rewinding mistakes, flipping through pages, and closing the tool tray.
+In my tests I had no issues drawing with palms resting on the iPad’s screen.
+All gestures worked fine without causing stray marks: opening the zoom loupe, rewinding mistakes, flipping through pages, and closing the tool tray.

 FiftyThree has made available a SDK for Pencil that other apps4 can take advantage of.
-The first app to use the SDK was Procreate, which just so happens to be my second in command behind Paper.
-The current version of Procreate supports all of the same features as Paper with the exception of Surface Pressure.
+The first app to use the SDK was Procreate, which happens to be my second in command behind Paper.
+The current version of Procreate supports the same features as Paper except Surface Pressure.

-Palm rejection works to eliminate stray marks, but I did notice that you will sometimes rotate the canvas by mistake.
+Palm rejection works to eliminate stray marks, but I did notice that it will sometimes rotate the canvas by mistake.
 Both smudging and erasing worked flawlessly for me.